Using a treemap

 A treemap is a visualization that can display a large amount of hierarchical data using nested rectangles of varying size and color.
 The total area of a treemap reflects the sum of its parts, which consist of inner rectangles or nodes.

 Treemaps have the ability to display a second measure as the color or shade of each rectangle.
-Just specify a start and end color and have Dundas BI calculate the proper shading for each rectangle.

 2. Elements of a treemap

 The figure below shows the main elements of a treemap data visualization.